SnowJunior/Mockup/README.md

  - Data passing was achieved
  - Responce API function was done and also ensured if the user is not connected what other function to be executed
  - Sign to show user that the api details are loading
+ - I used MVVM architecture for handling the API call